Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-security-scan/README.md

 Checks the security of a Nextcloud (or ownCloud) server using the Nextcloud security scanner at <https://scan.nextcloud.com/>.
 Reports the assigned security rating and alerts on known vulnerabilities, missing hardenings, and setup issues.

-**Alerting Logic:**

-* CRIT if the Nextcloud security rating is F or E
-* WARN if the Nextcloud security rating is D or C
-* OK for ratings A and A+

 **Data Collection:**

 * Submits the Nextcloud URL to the scan.nextcloud.com API to obtain a UUID